CIA Tibetan program: History

 In a recently unclassified document from the CIA, the notes and in-depth background information of Tibet was released to the public via the CIA's website.
-The paper entitled, "Tibet and China (Background Paper)", gave an overview of the situation with the Tibetan people and the Chinese.
+The paper entitled, "Tibet and China (Background Paper)", gave an overview of the situation between the Tibetan people and the Chinese.
 Rather than beginning with the issues during the publication of the paper (1959), the CIA recalled the history of the two to better understand the conflict.
 The Chinese and Tibetan conflicts began in the 13th century, according to the CIA documents, with the Mongols of Tibet and the Chinese government.
 The Tibetan religion was a form of Buddhism called Lamaism.
 During the 13th century, Mongols invaded Tibet, converted to Lamaism, and established Tibet as ruled under Mongols.
 The conquest of China by a Mongol followed, leading to close relations between the two.
-In the next century, A Buddhist leader came to power in Tibet, which lead to the reforms within the Tibetan church and the establishment of the institution of the Dalai Lama, with the 1959 incumbent being the reincarnation of the Dalai Lama established in the 14th century.
+In the next century, A Buddhist leader came to power in Tibet, which led to the reforms within the Tibetan church and the establishment of the institution of the Dalai Lama, with the 1959 incumbent being the reincarnation of the Dalai Lama established in the 14th century.